Texas Gov. Abbott instructs hospitals to collect patients' immigration data - WSGW 790 AM & 100.5 FM

 Texas Gov. Abbott instructs hospitals to collect patients’ immigration data

-▶ Watch Video: Fact-checking Texas Gov. Abbott’s immigration claims in RNC speech
+▶ Watch Video: Texas governor directs hospitals to ask patients for immigration status

 Texas Republican Gov. Greg Abbott on Thursday ordered hospitals in the Lone Star State to ask patients about their immigration status in order to ascertain the costs of providing medical care to people living in the U.S. illegally.